 Two medium green zucchini (about 10 inches long and 2 ½ inches in diameter) will yield about 2 cups of drained zucchini.

-This is the method I use most frequently.
+This is the method I use to remove the moisture from zucchini.

 - Grate zucchini, either by hand or in a food processor.